kung-fu-tzu/leonov.github.io/pages/resume.md

 ### Education

-Tell about two of universities, the diploma.
-MIT open courseware.
+Tell about two universities, the diploma.
+Silly attempts to listen all the MIT open courseware lectures :)

 ### JavaScript